Farbfetzen/Minefields/README.md

 Written in Python 3 using PyGame.
 All graphics made by me using [Pyxel Edit](http://pyxeledit.com).
 The font used is the standard pygame font.
+This project is licensed under the MIT license.
+See LICENSE.txt for details.